 - Apply double-sided tape to affected areas, cats dislike the sticky feel of the tape.

 - You can also try placing orange peel around the location.
 Many cats find the citrus smell extremely unpleasant.

 - Encourage the cat to use the scratching post provided with the use of catnip spray applied to the post, or rub some dried catnip on the post.
 Cats enjoy a scratch after a nap, so try placing the scratching post close to your cat’s favoured sleeping location.

 - If you see your cat making a beeline for a favourite piece of furniture to scratch on, gently pick up the cat and move it over to the scratching post.
 If the cat uses it heap plenty of praise on your cat.
 Cats respond far better to positive behaviour than negative behaviour from their owners.

 - Cutting your cat’s claws regularly will minimise damage caused to your furniture.
-For help on trimming your cat’s claws read here.

 - Never physically punish a cat when you catch it scratching inappropriately.
 Physical punishment serves no purpose and more often than not has a negative effect on how your cat perceives you.
-A firm “no” and a spray with the water spray are more effective than smacking your cat.

 With time and patience, you will be able to re-train your cat to use a more appropriate object than your furniture.
 Good luck!!!